selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## Pleasure and Pain

-All living beings pursue pleasure and avoid pain.
+All living beings try to pursue pleasure and avoid pain.

 Nothing wrong with it but chasing blindly brings more pain.

-Natural desires are easy to satisfy.
+Natural desires are easy to get.
 Sleep, sun, water, food, sex, exercise, friends, ...

-The best things are easy to get.

 After the natural limit, there is no end to desire.
 Unless you draw the line.

 Nothing in excess.

+Pain is inevitable, suffering is optional, and courage is a choice.

 ## Thinking and feeling